 Have a collection of beach shells from your last vacation sitting in a drawer?
 Put them in a resin project.
 I like using seashells because you don’t have to prep them before adding them to your silicone mold.
 Combine them with a business card holder mold, and you’ve got a gift for a new grad.

 Have a favorite ticket stub or love note you want to preserve for eternity?
 Include it in your next epoxy project.
 These projects are a lot of fun to craft and make fantastic gifts.
 Use them in paperweights or pendants.
 In fact, turning a drawing into jewelry with resin makes the perfect mom or grandmom gift.

 If you want more help with things to put in resin, I’ve got something for you.

-I share more ideas in my book, Resin Jewelry Making.
+I share more ideas in my PDF book, Resin Jewelry Making.
 I wrote this book for beginners to take you from confused to confident when creating with epoxy.
-But the eBook now, and get a download link in your inbox in minutes.
+But the PDF book now, and get a download link in your inbox in minutes.

 Unpublished Blog Posts of Resin Obsession, LLC © 2023 Resin Obsession, LLC

 2 thoughts on “10 Things To Put In Resin We’re Using From Now On”